“The Satanist [...] should have the ability to decide what is just.”

 Everyone sees things differently because everyone has different information, and everyone's brains are wired different.
 The same fact presented to two people will be interpreted and stored in two different ways.
 It's almost as if there is no "real" world... just millions of versions of the world and we just haven't got the mental power as living beings to see what is real and what is not outside of our own experience.
 Consensus is a diplomatic compromise this gives us shared experiences, cultural assumptions and explanation, and theory about the world.
 To rely, however, on logic and reason leads to problems where one person concludes that another's experience is false.
 For example a psychiatrist concludes that a patients' experience of government conspiracy is a false experience - even though it's an experience the person has been having consistently for ten years - at the end of the day it's only one persons' point of view versus another and logic is not self-affirming of the world, only self-contained.
 These epistemological problems undermine any effective employment of any idea of objective reality.

 Even if absolute morals could be perceived or were inherent within us, then because all of our brains are different, every person interprets that moral differently, according to their particular neural history, and no two people would comprehend exactly the same concept.
 It is impossible to communicate the absolute.
 It is impossible to dictate an absolute moral using natural methods.
 Within the scope of Human experience, objective morals do not exist.
 This has particular implications for religion and some religion's claims for absolute morality.
 It seems that the creator has specifically gone out of its way to avoid the imparting absolute morals.

-For more on topics like this, view: Single-God Religions and Morals: Controversies and Philosophical Absurdities
+For more on topics like this, view: Religion and Morals

 This leaves us with the theological implications of the impossibility of the perception of objective reality: